LL Cool J: 1987–1993: Breakthrough and success

 LL Cool J's second album was 1987's Bigger and Deffer, which was produced by DJ Pooh and the L.A.
 Posse.
 This stands as one of his biggest-selling career albums, having sold in excess of two million copies in the United States alone.
 It spent 11 weeks at No. 1 on Billboard's R&B albums chart.
 It also reached No. 3 on the Billboard's Pop albums chart.
-The album featured the singles "I'm Bad", the revolutionary "I Need Love" - LL's first #1 R&B and Top 40 hit, "Kanday", "Bristol Hotel", and "Go Cut Creator Go".
+The album featured the singles "I'm Bad", the revolutionary "I Need Love" – LL's first No. 1 R&B and Top 40 hit, "Kanday", "Bristol Hotel", and "Go Cut Creator Go".

 While Bigger and Deffer, which was a big success, was produced by the L.A.
 Posse (at the time consisting of Dwayne Simon, Darryl Pierce and, according to himself the most important for crafting the sound of the LP, Bobby "Bobcat" Ervin), Dwayne Simon was the only one left willing to work on producing LL Cool J's third album Walking with a Panther.
 Released in 1989, the album was a commercial success, with several charting singles ("Going Back to Cali", which had originally been released on the 1987 movie soundtrack Less than Zero, "I'm That Type of Guy", "Big Ole Butt", and "One Shot at Love").
 Despite commercial appeal, the album was often criticized by the hip-hop community as being too commercial and materialistic, and for focusing too much on love ballads.
 As a result, his audience base began to decline due to the album's bold commercial and pop aspirations.
-According to Billboard, the album peaked at No. 6 on the Billboard 200 and was LL Cool J's second #1 R&B Album where it spent five weeks.
+According to Billboard, the album peaked at No. 6 on the Billboard 200 and was LL Cool J's second No. 1 R&B Album where it spent five weeks.